AbdelrhmanBassiouny/entity_query_language/doc/example_with_nested_queries.md

 Nested queries let you compose complex logic by building sub-queries and combining them using logical operators, just like simple expressions.
 This makes it easy to reuse and structure query logic.

-## Example 1: Nested query with OR

-In this example, we show that a nested query composed with OR is equivalent to writing the OR conditions directly.

-## Example 2: Nested query with multiple sources

 Here we demonstrate composing nested sub-queries over multiple sources.
 The two nested parts each constrain different subsets of variables, and combining them yields the same result as the flat version.